LaTonia-Mertica/tip-calculator-py/README.md

     - for person(s) name splitting cost
     - and percent tip paying by person
 - re-use data option for later calculations

+- automate run deploy command **or** debug further to establish *live demo* option for users and visitors to the script

 <br />